 - if your copy mentions an event, please add it to our diary as well.

-A half page of copy is about 400 words, and a page about 900 words; every picture takes up the space of about 75 words, so a one-page article with two or three pictures would be about 750 words; a double-page spread with a heading and three or four pictures might be 1,600 words.
+A half page of copy is about five hundred words, and a page about a thousand words; every picture takes up the space of about 75 words, so a one-page article with two or three pictures would be about 750 words; a double-page spread with a heading and three or four pictures might be 1,600 words.